 Home Furnishings: Furniture and decor's visual and dimensional considerations make voice commerce impractical for most purchases.

-Testing Challenges for Voice Commerce Systems
+Testing Challenges for Voice Commerce AI Agents

 Product Identification Accuracy